 Bisexual Identity, Attraction, and Behavior

-Approximately 78% of respondents identified as bisexual or pansexual, whereas 96.2% reported attraction to people of their own gender and at least one other gender (Table 3) and 79.3% reported having had sexual experiences with more than one gender (Table 4).
+Approximately 78% of respondents identified as bisexual or pansexual, whereas 96.2% reported attraction to people of their own gender and at least one other gender (Table A, available in the online version of this article) and 79.3% reported having had sexual experiences with more than one gender (Table B, available in the online version of this article).

 Experiences of Bisexual Identity and Attraction